sirnewton01/anon-ssh/README.md

 use ssh-keygen tool to generate the key in there.
 Note that there are other kinds of cryptographic algorithms that we can use with the key.
-RSA is very commonly used and most likely to work with an SSH server that is configured for anonymous access.
+RSA is very commonly used and most likely to work with an SSH server that is configured for capsule access.

 ```
 ssh-keygen -b 2048 -t rsa -f ~/.ssh/example.com_anon_id_rsa -q -N ""
 ```

-Now, when you conect to anonymous@example.com it will use this key for that site and none of the others restricting your identity to only that one site.
+Now, when you conect to capsule@example.com it will use this key for that site and none of the others restricting your identity to only that one site.
 This can be useful to help and avoid certain user tracking mechanisms popular on the net.
 If you ever want to use a new identity with this site then you can